0zedd/Portfolio/README.md

-# Portofolio Mobile
+# Portofolio

-> Project is about a mobile version of a portofolio.
+> Project is about a web mobile version of my portofolio.

 ## Built With